Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ```

-The golden rules in preparing documentation files here are "nothing is trivial enough to be mentioned" and "do not fear repeating yourself".
+The golden rules in preparing documentation files are "**nothing is trivial enough to be mentioned**" and "**do not fear repeating yourself**".
 The point is to facilitate the understanding of the module at different levels and for different backgrounds.

 ### Validation (workflow B)

-If you are operating over a local copy of the library, you have the option of checking the integrity of your module, that is, if it has all files and metadata necessary for being processed in submission.
-This check will occur in GitHub after you create the Pull Request with your module (i.e. module submission), but performing the test locally before submission might save you time later on.
+If you are operating over a local copy of the library, you have the option of checking the integrity of your module, that is, if it has all the files and metadata necessary for being processed in submission.
+This check will occur in GitHub after you create the Pull Request with your module (i.e. module submission), but performing the test locally before submission might save you time later.

 To perform the check, go to [nassa-hs repository](https://github.com/Archaeology-ABM/nassa-hs) and follow the instructions in "README.md".